Efficient Assessment: Aligning Grading Rubrics with WSU Learning Goals in UCORE [CAPS] Courses

 Focusing on the final student presentations for most of her UCORE’s [CAPS] Assessment Reporting has proven a manageable approach.
 Gizerian explained, “I don’t try to collect data from all assignments in the course, so that assessment doesn’t take up too much time.
 The final presentation is where students pull things together, from prior assignments scaffolded throughout the semester.”

 Samantha Gizerian.Aligning grading rubrics and learning goals/outcomes is a flexible approach that can be used with a variety of assignments.
-To generate assessment data on WSU’s Written Communication learning goal for UCORE’s [CAPS] Assessment Reporting, Dr. Gizerian applied the same three-step process to her grading rubric for the research project papers to determine the percentage of students that exceeded, met, partially met, or did not meet expectations for graduating seniors on Written Communication.
+To generate assessment data on Written Communication for UCORE’s [CAPS] Assessment Reporting, Dr. Gizerian applied the same three-step process to her grading rubric for the research project papers to determine the percentage of students that exceeded, met, partially met, or did not meet expectations on Written Communication.

 In addition to being a UCORE-designated [CAPS] course, NEUROSCI 490 also serves as a culminating course for Neuroscience majors, and, as a result, also contributes data to program assessment for the BS in Neuroscience.
 A similar crosswalk has been developed to align the grading rubric traits with program-level student learning outcomes for the BS in Neuroscience, allowing the Neuroscience program to efficiently collect assessment data for senior majors in a similar manner.